rstub/swephR/cran-comments.md

 * Renamed ERR to SE_ERR.
 * Fixed a buffer underrun issue.

+These changes were triggered by ERRORs reported by CRAN servers.
+Since I am not able to reproduce the corresponding ERRORs, the fixes are made on a "best effort" basis.

 ## Test environments

 * local Linux install: R 3.5.2